Securing Complex Hybrid Infrastructure, Don’t Forget the Basics

 Fast-forward to 2021 and you find the cybersecurity strategy conversation dominated by the multitude of attack vectors created by remote work and edge applications, challenges presented by securing cloud applications, and the growing impact of ransomware.

-A defense-in-depth posture needs to be as modern as the infrastructure and services it’s tasked with protecting, and evolve along with the threat landscape to face the new potential exposures and attack avenues.
+A defense-in-depth posture needs to be as modern as the infrastructure and services it’s tasked with protecting and evolving along with the threat landscape to face the new potential exposures and attack avenues.
 But that doesn’t mean foundational cybersecurity best practices do not matter anymore.
-Instead, as digital businesses rethink their infrastructures, they also need to rethink how data centers fit into their holistic approach to hybrid IT security.
+Instead, as digital businesses rethink their infrastructures, they must also rethink how data centers fit into their holistic approach to hybrid IT security.

 Let’s not forget the good that comes with these new challenges.
 The explosion of mobility, integration and other useful capabilities available to users and our customers produces myriad directions for attack.
 It takes thought, overlap and delineation of responsibilities to ensure we can build that layered defense effectively.